jim-olsen/PlexPlaylistCopy/README.md

 It will prompt you for your plex username and password.

+### Note that your password will appear on the screen!

 Then choose the source server by number from the list.

 Next, it will list out all playlists on that server, and again choose by entering the number from the list